mokun/mars-sim-1/README.md

 ## Feedback and Comments

-We welcome anyone to contribute mars-sim in terms of idea, artwork/sounds, programming.
-Feel free to provide your feedback at our facebook community at https://www.facebook.com/groups/125541663548/
+We welcome anyone to contribute mars-sim in terms of ideas and concepts.
+Feel free to provide your comments at our facebook community at https://www.facebook.com/groups/125541663548/

 ## Issues

-If you want to contribute further to the development of mars-sim, check out the past and current issues at
+If you want to be a part of our development team, check out the past and current issues at
 * https://sourceforge.net/p/mars-sim/tickets/search/?q=status%3Awont-fix+or+status%3Aclosed
 * https://github.com/mars-sim/mars-sim/issues